elchs/LetoDBf/Readme.txt

  These HbMemIO called tables are especially useful for temporary tables.
 They are limited to available RAM at your server and only valid during one server run, all lost after LetoDB shutdown.

- Filenames for these special data tables optional can have optional a leading path seperator [ '/' or '\' ], follwed mandatory by a 'mem:' prefix.
+ Filenames for these special data tables optional can have *optional* a leading path seperator [ '/' or '\' ], follwed mandatory by a 'mem:' prefix.
 As example:
- "/mem:speeddata.dbf" would be a valid filename.
+ "/mem:speeddata.dbf" will be a valid filename.
 These data tables work like 'real' data tables, so they are created using the active database driver ( see 5.3 ).
  When index orders are created, the bagname must also have this prefix: "mem:", else it will be created on harddrive.